Visual Studio Code: Insiders

 VS Code Insiders is a nightly build version of this code editor, providing users with the opportunity to experience new features, bug fixes, and improvements ahead of their official release.
-It is compiled every night based on the latest changes from the development team, allowing users to test and provide feedback before these updates are officially released in the stable version.
+It is compiled daily based on the latest changes from the development team, allowing users to test and provide feedback before these updates are officially released in the stable version.

 This version is completely independent of the standard version, meaning users can install and run both simultaneously without any interference between their settings, extensions, or themes.
 This design enables developers to explore and experiment with the latest features of the code editor without affecting their primary development environment.

 Reception

 In the 2016 Stack Overflow Developer Survey, Visual Studio Code ranked 13^{th} among the top popular development tools, with only 7% of the 47,000 respondents using it.
 Two years later, Visual Studio Code rose to the no. 1 spot, with 35% of the 75,000 respondents using it.
 Since then Visual Studio Code has retained the no. 1 spot, with the percentage of respondents reporting using it increasing to 50% in 2019, 74.5% in 2021, 74.48% in 2022, 73.71% in 2023, 73.6% in 2024, and 75.9% in 2025.
-(The 2020 Developers Survey did not cover integrated development environments.)
+The 2020 Developers Survey did not cover integrated development environments.